Rsantct/DevControl/doc/Scheduling.md

-## Notes on schedulling for devices
+## Notes on scheduling for devices

 See **`devcontrol.yml`** for scheduling syntax.